 In this module you'll cover units, quantities and conversions; the development of quantum theory; gases and the gas laws; intermolecular forces; an introduction to the kinetic theory of gases; an introduction to molecular orbital diagrams; an introduction to rotational and vibrational, spectroscopies; an introduction to thermodynamics (internal energy, enthalpy, entropy and free energy, and their temperature dependence); thermodynamics and equilibria; an introduction to electrochemistry; an introduction to reaction kinetics.
-You will spend around one hour per week studying this module.
+You will attend one lecture per week in this module.

 Fundamental Organic Chemistry

 In this module you will study the basics of organic chemistry, including nomenclature, molecular structure and bonding, stereochemistry and the chemical reactivity of common functional groups and reaction types through an understanding of their electronic properties.
-You will spend around one hour per week studying this module.
+You will attend one lecture per week in this module.

 Fundamental Inorganic Chemistry

 In this module you'll focus on the electronic structures of atoms and molecules, and the theories underpinning the chemistry of the transition metal elements.
-You will spend around one hour per week studying this module.
+You will attend one lecture per week in this module.